anasty17/mirror-leech-telegram-bot/README.md

 # Heroku Deploy

 **Important Note**: Use heroku branch to avoid suspension OR deploy master branch twice with same app name(check helper.sh for help).
-If you are using heroku branch and not using specific `UPSTREAM_REPO` so you don't need to deploy again for update, only restart is enough.
-To stay up to date don't fill `UPSTREAM_REPO` on each dyno restart you will get lastest commits or fill `UPSTREAM_REPO` by your fork public/private link and fetch manually then you can update your bot by restart cmd and dyno restart.
+To stay up to date don't fill `UPSTREAM_REPO`, on each dyno restart you will get lastest commits or fill `UPSTREAM_REPO` by your fork public/private link and fetch manually then you can update your bot by restart cmd and dyno restart.

 ## With CLI